cschpc/elmer-on-KNL/README.md

 ## Code Adaptation

-Code modification towards a mutli-threaded and thread safe version of Elmer started a few years by enabling the switch from GNU-autotools to cmake as the building system for Elmer in order to enable cross-platform compilations.
+Code modification towards a mutli-threaded and thread safe version of Elmer already started a few years ago by enabling the switch from GNU-autotools to cmake as the building system for Elmer in order to enable cross-platform compilations.
 Already during the earlier stage Intel Parallel Computing Center the concept of mesh colouring has been introduced, but only on the basis of the assembly of a single solver.
 Mesh colouring is needed in order to avoid race conditions